phelanjo/cascada-website/README.md

 > git clone https://github.com/phelanjo/cascada-website.git
 > ```

+_**Note - Since free-tier Heroku powers down the server instance the website is hosted on after inactivity, it often has to spin up a new instance when a user hits the website.
+This may cause the first page load after a period of inactivity take longer than expected (usually 5 seconds).**_

 ## How It Works
 * Adding a waterfall
   * Users can press the "Add Waterfall" button to be taken to a form where they can add a waterfall.
 All fields in this form are required, and omitting an input in any of these fields provides the user with an error message.